Menu Taste and Personal Experience:

 Menu Ingredients:

-3 cups uncooked sushi or sticky or plain rice
+3 cups uncooked sushi or sticky or plain rice3 cups water

 ½ cup rice/white/brown vinegar